AlecAivazis/bwl/vaelastrasz.md

 the boss down.
 Periodically, a mana user will get [Burning Adrenanline](https://classic.wowhead.com/spell=18173/burning-adrenaline) that will kill them in 20 seconds and cause an explosion/knock back.
 This death is unavoidable so ranged so go to the designated spot and go out with a bang.
-Occasionally the player with the highest threat will also get the DoT and die.
-When this happens (really when the tank notices they got the DoT) the person that's second in threat needs to get where the tank is.
+Occasionally (around every 45 seconds), the player with the highest threat will also get the DoT and die.
+When this happens the person that's second in threat needs to get where the tank is and be ready to take over.

 ## Notes: